RTEMS/rtems-docs/rsb/source-builder.rst

 - SMTP host

-.To Mail Address
+.. _To Mail Address:

 The ``to`` mail address is taken from the macro ``%{_mail_tools_to}`` and the default is *rtems-tooltestresults at rtems.org*.
 You can override the default with a personal or user macro file or via the command line option *--mail-to*.

-.From Mail Address
+.. _From Mail Address:

 The ``from`` mail address is taken from: